Notes by John Barnard

 appointment as Principal of the prestigious Presidency College in

-Calcutta (now one of India's foremost Universities), and the rest of
+Calcutta (now one of India's foremost Universities).
+The rest of

-who was Headmaster of Monmouth Grammar School, and Huck probably
+who was Headmaster of Monmouth Grammar School, and Huck (then aged 12)

 most his teenage years.
 By this time the children were living with